top of page

 Every roadblock is really a crossroads.

-We can stay stuck, circling the same obstacle, praying for a breakthrough, but refusing to participate in it.
-Or we can take the hard, holy step forward—trusting that anything we remove in obedience becomes space for God to move.
+Or we can take the hard, holy step forward, trusting that anything we remove in obedience creates space for God to move.

 You’re not losing anything.
-You’re making room.

-My Prayer:
+My Prayer

-Jesus, give me eyes to see the roadblocks in my life with honesty and courage.
-Show me what is keeping me from walking closely with You, even if it feels uncomfortable or painful to acknowledge.
-Give me Your wisdom to know when and how to remove what no longer belongs, and give me the strength to obey You fully.
+Give me wisdom to know when and how to remove what no longer belongs, and give me the strength to obey You fully.
 Purify my motives, steady my heart, and remind me that anything I lay down for You is never a loss but an invitation into something better.
-Clear my path, Lord, and lead me forward.

 Amen.